TheanosLearning/TheanosLearning.github.io/index.md

 # Hey guys, I'm TensorFlow!

 I enjoy playing Gears of War 4 Horde and developing hobby projects to enhance player experience.
-I also like nerding out on in-game numbers and stats, creating spreadsheets, and chatting with fellow Gears players & friends on the **Gears of War Project Development** (GPD) channel on Discord.
+I also like nerding out on in-game numbers, creating spreadsheets, and chatting with fellow Gears players & friends on the [Gears of War Project Development](https://discord.gg/NvjBC7E) (GPD) channel on Discord.

 [![Discord](https://discordapp.com/assets/e4923594e694a21542a489471ecffa50.svg)](https://discordapp.com/)